 What are the benefits of trademark registration?

-Trademark law prevents other companies from using any marks that may cause a “likelihood of confusion” with existing marks, so businesses cannot co-opt another company’s logo or brand name — but only if they sell goods or services in a related industry.
-That is why so many companies with the brand “Delta” can exist: an airline, an insurance company, and a faucet manufacturer.
+Trademark law prevents other companies from using any marks that may cause a “likelihood of confusion” with existing marks so that businesses cannot co-opt another company’s logo or brand name – but only if they sell goods or services in a related industry.
+That is why so many companies with the brand “Delta” can coexist: an airline, an insurance company and a faucet manufacturer.

 As with copyright registration, a person does not need to register a trademark or service mark to receive protection.
 However, there are certain legal benefits to registering a mark with the USPTO.
 The most important benefit of registration is that it grants rights nationwide rather than just in the territories where the brand has been used in advertising.
 In the age of the internet, such nationwide rights are more important than ever before.
 In addition, trademark registration allows users to use the registered trademark symbol (®) and creates a public record of ownership.
 Federal trademark registration also allows brands to register their marks more easily in certain foreign countries.
 Additionally, companies can file with U.S. customs to stop fake or counterfeit goods from coming into the country.